With so many drivers on the road – all with something blinking, ringing or chatting nearby – it’s important to be wary of distracted driving.

 Programming navigation proved to be the most time-consuming task for drivers.
 The average was 48 seconds for in-car technology and 33 seconds for Apple CarPlay and Android Auto.
 A driver traveling at 25 mph goes the length of three football fields during this time.

+Distracted driving is a real risk to everyone on the roadways.
 What do you do to ensure you’re not distracted behind the wheel?
 Let us know in the comments.

 Learn more about the AAA Foundation for Traffic Safety and their research.